SLEEP REGRESSIONS

 Because sometimes, all that stands between your family and a better night’s sleep is a small amount of crying.

-There are some babies that will do better after using a variation on crying it out.
+There are some babies that will do better after using crying it out VARIATION.

-If that’s the case, try a variation on cry it out.
-See how it works.
+If that’s the case, try and see how it works.